 The Royal Ontario Museum's new exhibit showcases their commitment to Canada’s iconic North Atlantic whales.
 The blue whale exhibit is expanding to add two new whale skeletons: the critically endangered North Atlantic right whale and the deep diving sperm whale.
 Great Whales compares these three unique giants, from their size and diet to their intelligence and evolution, while highlighting the extensive ongoing research and conservation efforts being undertaken to save these mammals from extinction.
 The ROM invites you to dive in and discover these incredible great whales of Canada's east coast, their complex relationships with humans, and what we can do to save them.

-The work of the Canadian Whale Institute, the Campobello Whale Rescue Team and a memorial for Joe Howlett will be important components of the exhibit.
+The work of the Canadian Whale Institute, the Campobello Whale Rescue Team and a memorial for Joe Howlett are important components of the exhibit.

 Plan on joining us in Summer 2022 - stay tuned for details!

-We will be offering the 2022 Canadian Whale Institute/Saint Mary's University Summer Camp.
-We look forward to running it again next year, so be sure to check back!
+Covid forced the cancellation of our 2021 camp.
+But, we will be back in 2022 with another Canadian Whale Institute/Saint Mary's University Summer Camp.
+So be sure to check back for further details!
 You can find more information on our summer camp here.